What Is Lead Management? Definition, Process and Best Practices

 You can execute every other step of lead management perfectly and still fail if your data is wrong.
 Bad data leads to misrouting, poor personalization, and wasted sales effort.

-Prioritize data hygiene to avoid dirty data with these tactics:
+Prioritize data decay prevention with these tactics:

 • Implement automatic verification: Verification processes on lead capture forms block fake or outdated contact information from entering your database.